 Early dismissal is highly discouraged.
-Excessive early dismissal may result in attendance probation.
+Excessive early dismissal will result in administrator intervention and may result in attendance probation (depending on grade level).
 If a child must arrive after the start of the day or leave school before dismissal, parents must notify the school office in advance.
 Upon late arrival at school, a note must be submitted to the office.